xyrusL/Lyrics-Finder/README.md

 - `threading`: Python's library for creating and managing threads.
 - `os`: Python's library for interacting with the operating system.
 - `csv`: Python's library for reading and writing CSV files.
+- `azapi`: A Python library for fetching lyrics from AZLyrics.

 ## IDE